mfoemmel/fig/README.md

     $ fig -c french -- hello
     Bonjour, World

-A config section can be included in another config section:
+The statements from one config section can be incorporated into another config section via an include statement:

     config default
       include :spanish